Editing a target group

 : Target group name.target

 : ID of the subnet hosting the VM.
-You can get a list of available subnets using the CLI command:yc vpc subnet list
+You can get the list of available subnets using theyc vpc subnet list

 : VM internal IP address.
-You can get a list of internal IP addresses using the following CLI command:yc vpc subnet list-used-addresses --id <subnet_ID>
+You can get the list of internal IP addresses using the following CLI command:yc vpc subnet list-used-addresses --id <subnet_ID>

 .

-You can also add targets to a target group that reside outside Yandex Virtual Private Cloud, e.g., in your data center connected to Yandex Cloud via Yandex Cloud Interconnect:
+When editing a target group, you can add targets outside the Yandex Virtual Private Cloud, e.g., residing in your data center connected to Yandex Cloud via Yandex Cloud Interconnect:

 Where